Floboysky/dvpILC/README.md

 The pLDDT score is extracted using the `select_plddt_CA.sh` script, which processes the CIF files obtained with [AlphaFold3](https://www.nature.com/articles/s41586-024-07487-w) (AF3) directly.
 It is used automatically in the files `CA_bfactors_plddt.ipynb` and `conservation_nfil3.ipynb`, and must be located in their parent folder.

 - `CA_bfactors_plddt.ipynb` is used to compare and graphically analyze b-factor scores used in crystallography with the pLDDT score used by AF3.
 Example of input files for the pLDDT study (ouput of AF3) in `example_data/MeCP2_TBL1R/fold_mmecp2_mtbl1r/`, and for the b-factor study ([5NAF](https://www.rcsb.org/structure/5NAF)) in `example_data/MeCP2_TBL1R/Xp/`.
-The resulting output graphs are in the folder `example_data/MeCP2_TBL1R/Plots/`.
+The output graphs are in the folder `example_data/MeCP2_TBL1R/Plots/`.

 - `conservation.ipynb` enables graphical analysis that aggregates data into a dataframe (in `example_data/NFIL3/Results/`), the results for disorder probability, reliability, alignment quality, and conservation pressure for each residue of a specific protein:
-    - The input file for the intrinsic disorder analysis is a JSON file obtained from the [AIUPred](https://academic.oup.com/nar/article/52/W1/W176/7673484) server(`example_data/NFIL3/AIUPred/`).
+    - The input file for the intrinsic disorder analysis is a JSON file obtained from the [AIUPred](https://academic.oup.com/nar/article/52/W1/W176/7673484) server (`example_data/NFIL3/AIUPred/`).
     - For reliability (pLDDT), an AF3 output was used as an example (`example_data/NFIL3/fold_mnfil3/`).
     - The alignment statistics are obtained from the output files of the [Jalview](https://academic.oup.com/bioinformatics/article/25/9/1189/203460) tool following a global alignment of the protein sequences (`example_data/NFIL3/Jalview/`):